darenliang/darenliang.com/content/demos/ffmpeg-wasm-youtube-downloader.md

 There are four options in this demo:

-* Get formats: Manually select to merge formats.
+* Get formats: Manually select formats to merge.
 If video is selected, the output will be a video.
 If only audio is selected, the output will be an audio file.
-* Get fast video: Encode a high quality video file with audio.
+* Get fast video: Get a high quality video file with audio.
+No encoding is done.
 * Get best video: Encode the highest quality video file with audio.
+The best video and audio files are merged into a single file.
 * Get best audio: Encode the highest quality audio file.

 The source code can be found [here](https://github.com/darenliang/darenliang.com/tree/master/misc/ytdl-ffmpeg-demo).